fbjelonic/fbjelonic.github.io/_projects/01_autonomous_car.md

 After I finished my main goal for the [2WD ROSduion](https://www.fbjelonic.com/projects/2wdarduino/), I wanted to make an autonomous upgrade.
 So I went on google and looked for prices of:

-- Raspberry Pi Camera Module ~ 50 US$
+- Raspberry Pi Camera Module ~ US$ 50
-- RP LIDAR ~ 120 US$
+- RP LIDAR ~ US$ 120
-- Depth Camera ~ 200-300 US$
+- Depth Camera ~ US$ 240

-If you compare the prices to the base set for the 2WD ROSduino (~40 US$), this would be clearly an overkill for me.
+If you compare the prices to the base set for the 2WD ROSduino (~US$ 40), this would be clearly an overkill for me.
 So what now?

 Together with the coincidence with my dad, showing me his [broken drilling machine](#what-has-the-car-to-do-with-a-driller), I decided to start a new project, the **autonomous driller**.